Get 25% off on 1st online pharmacy purchase. Use Code: NEW2026

 Contraindications

-Certain conditions or patient populations require special consideration or may be contraindicated for using these medications.
+Certain conditions or patient populations require special consideration or may be contraindicated for the use of these medications.

 The information provided on this page is for general informational purposes only and is not intended as medical advice.
 Always consult with a licensed healthcare provider before starting, stopping, or changing any medication regimen.
 While Invictus strives to provide accurate and up-to-date information, individual health conditions and circumstances vary.
 The prices, availability, and descriptions of all medications on this page are subject to change.